runningcode/fladle/docs/configuration.md

 Specifies a group of packages, classes, and/or test cases to run in each shard (a group of test cases).
 The shards are run in parallel on separate devices.
 You can use this option up to 50 times to specify multiple shards when one or more physical devices are selected, or up to 500 times when no physical devices are selected.
-Note: If you include the flags environment-variable or test-targets when running test-targets-for-shard, the flags are applied to all the shards you create.
+Note: If you include the flags `environmentVariables` or `testTargets` when running `testTargetsForShard`, the flags are applied to all the shards you create.
 You can also specify multiple packages, classes, or test cases in the same shard by separating each item with a comma.
 To specify both package and class in the same shard, separate package and class with semi-colons.